utubun/courses/moba/Intro2LinuxCLI01.md

 # Saving data to csv file

-### Explanation
+### Intro

 Our datasets are stored in separate files.
 We can save both datasets into one `.csv` file.
 We can use another command `paste` for this purpose.
 The command merges lines of files given as an input arguments.
 By default line elements are separated by `<TAB>`.

-### Example

 ```bash
 paste -d , ./data/out/txt/LysR.txt ./data/out/txt/HTH.txt